 There are two types of records associated with research projects: administrative records and research records, including data.
 The length of time records are retained varies according to a number of factors, such as the type of record and the type of research.
 In general, for internal research, the department or school/college funding the research project should retain the official copy of administrative records for a period of six years after the termination of the project and the PI should retain a copy for three years.
-Research records and data should generally be retained by the PI for six years after the termination of the project.
-There are many exceptions to these general retention schedules (with times varying from one to 30 years), so a careful review of applicable policy and guidance is recommended.
+Research records and data should generally be retained by the Principal Investigator (PI) for six years after the termination of the project.
+There are many exceptions to these general retention schedules (with times varying from one to thirty years), so a careful review of applicable policy and guidance is recommended.

 Follow records retention guidance from the UW Records Management Services.

 - The Principal Investigator (PI) has primary responsibility for retaining research records, including data.

 - The PI should confirm that the department or school/college funding the research is retaining administrative records.

 - The department or school/college funding the research is primarily responsible for retaining administrative records.